Australian Bureau of Statistics

 Gross national income (GNI)

 The aggregate value of gross primary incomes for all institutional sectors, including net primary income receivable from non-residents.
-Gross National Income was formerly called gross national product (GNP).

-Gross operating surplus
+Gross operating surplus (GOS)

 The operating surplus accruing to all enterprises, except unincorporated enterprises, from their operations in Australia.
 It is the excess of gross output over the sum of intermediate consumption, compensation of employees, and taxes less subsidies on production and imports.
 It is calculated before deduction of consumption of fixed capital, dividends, interest, royalties and land rent, and direct taxes payable, but after deducting the inventory valuation adjustment.
 Gross operating surplus is also calculated for general government and it equals general government's consumption of fixed capital.